Lightning-AI/litgpt/tutorials/pretrain.md

 Often, it makes sense to adopt an existing pretrained model and further pretrain it on our own custom data.
 The existing pretrained model can be either our own pretrained model or a model downloaded from a model hub.

-The following subsections illustrate three typical scenarioes:
+The following subsections illustrate three typical scenarios:

 1. Starting from a downloaded base model
 2. Continuing the pretraining after interruption